AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-19-angular15-component-typescript.markdown

 NOOOOOOOOOO!!!!!!!!!”*

-Sitting there, looking accusingly at the search result screen, it dawned on me to have a look at the file for Angular.
-So I fetched the latest version of the angular.d.ts file from the DefinitelyTyped website and found that some unnamed savior had already added the types for the AngularJS 1.5 component.
+Sitting there, looking accusingly at the search result screen, it dawned on me to have a look at the file for AngularJS.
+So I fetched the latest version of the angular.d.ts file from the
+<a href="http://definitelytyped.org/" target="_blank">DefinitelyTyped</a>
+website and found that some unnamed savior had already added the types for the AngularJS 1.5 component.
 Whoever you are, you rock! (*Note: At the time of writing the type file still did not include the changes to the component interface from AngularJS 1.5-rc.1*)